raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 I did not know the words for it, but I was performing a depth-first search of a "tree" of positions.
 I was trying to find a path that was eight queens deep.
 And I was keeping the board updated to do so.

-This method is better than the combinations approach, but not as good as the rooks approach.
-It's interesting nevertheless, because it is an "inductive" method that lends itself to recursive thinking.
+This method is interesting, because it is an "inductive" method that lends itself to recursive thinking.
 We begin with the solution for zero queens, and empty board.
 Then we successively search for ways to add one more queen to whatever we already have, backtracking if we run out of available spaces.

 We can be clever in some ways. for example, we need only ever mark squares that come after the queen we are placing, as we never check any square earlier than the last queen we placed.
 Here's an implementation similar to my 1977 approach, implemented as a class just to prove that we aren't dogmatic about using functions for everything: